The process of PRC license renewal used to be complicated and time-consuming.

 2. Is there any courtesy lane available for PRC license renewal?
 If so, who can avail of it?

 Yes.
-On February 12, 2018, PRC released a memorandum order for the processing of PRC renewal for OFWs.
+On February 12, 2018, PRC released a memorandum order9 for the processing of PRC renewal for OFWs.
 All PRC Offices will provide a courtesy lane for OFWs also identified as Balik Manggagawa.

 A member of the PRC staff will be assigned to process all renewal applications coming from the mentioned courtesy lanes.

-4. Can I walk-in to a PRC office instead of applying for a renewal online?
+3. Can I walk into a PRC office instead of applying for a renewal online?

 No, walk-ins are no longer allowed since the renewal process now has two stages: submitting the renewal application online and then claiming the renewed ID from the selected office on the appointment date.